FINANCIAL PROFESSIONALS ONLY

 Market Overview

-The Russell 2000 Growth Index outperformed the Russell 2000 Value Index in 4Q24, advancing 1.7% versus a decline of -1.1%.
-The quarter saw low leverage outperform high leverage, the lowest profitability companies outperform the highest, and non-dividend payers outperform dividend payers.
+The Russell 2000 Value Index outperformed the Russell 2000 Growth Index in 1Q25, declining -7.7% versus a decline of -11.1%.
+The quarter saw low leverage outperform high leverage, the highest profitability companies outperform the lowest, and dividend payers outperform non-dividend payers.

 Small-Caps Near Historic Low Versus Large-Caps

-Small-Cap Looks Cheaper Than Mid- and Large-Cap Growth
+Small-Cap Significantly Cheaper than Mid- and Large-Cap Size Segments

 Four observations leap out when comparing various segments of the U.S. equity market: 1) Small-Cap Value and Small-Cap Core are the cheapest segments of U.S. equities, 2) these segments are the only ones slightly above their 25-year average valuation, 3) while all three value segments (Small-Cap, Mid-Cap, and Large-Cap) have very similar 25-year average valuations, their current valuations are vastly different, and 4) Mid-Cap Growth, Large-Cap Growth, and overall Large-Cap valuations still have a long way to fall to reach their 25-year average valuations.